ksator/lab_management/README.md

 ls configuration/
 ```

-### How to collect the running configuration on the junos devices and update the golden configuration files (the initial configuration files that will be used at the beginning of the next demo)
+### How to collect the running configuration on the junos devices and update the golden configuration files (i.e the initial configuration files that will be used at the beginning of the next demo)

 Run this command to do it for a device/group
 ```